orientechnologies/orientdb-docs/Database-Security.md

 ## Record-level security

-This is also called "horizontal security" because it doesn't act at the schema level (vertically) but per each record.
+This is also called "horizontal security" because it doesn't act at the schema level (vertically), but per each record.
 Due to this, we can totally separate database records as sand-boxes where each "Restricted" record can only be accessed by authorized users.

 To activate this kind of advanced security, let the [classes](Concepts.md#class) you want extend the `ORestricted` super class.
 If you're working with a Graph Database you should let V (Vertex) and E (Edge) classes extend ORestricted class: